Applies to England

 - prevent the planned repayment of a historic deficit

-We are asking schools to make the necessary payments from their existing budgets and record these in line with local finance policies.
+We have asked schools to make the necessary payments from their existing budgets and record these in line with local finance policies.
 See guidance on claiming exceptional costs associated with coronavirus (COVID-19) for instructions on how to submit a claim.

 We will make payments – direct to academies, or to local authorities to pass onto their schools – to reimburse schools for costs they apply for up to the funding limits outlined below.

 Additional costs covered by the fund

 We understand this is a very challenging time for schools.
 We encourage all schools to continue to manage their budgets in the most effective way possible, and to redirect their existing resources to best support all their pupils, particularly vulnerable children and children of critical workers.

-We have identified areas where we believe it is most likely that schools may face additional costs, as a result of the coronavirus (COVID-19) outbreak.
+We have identified areas where we believe it is most likely that schools may have faced additional costs, as a result of coronavirus (COVID-19).

-- increased premises related costs (including utilities and resources needed to keep the school open, such as hygiene services) associated with keeping schools open during the Easter and/or summer half term holidays, for vulnerable children and the children of critical workers, over and above the costs that schools would have faced in other circumstances
+Including utilities and resources needed to keep the school open, such as hygiene services.
+Costs associated with keeping schools open during the Easter and/or summer half term holidays, for vulnerable children and the children of critical workers, over and above the costs that schools would have faced in other circumstances

 Where those costs are not covered by the national voucher scheme - this covers: